giufus/elasticli.rs/README.md

 ## Elasticli 🦀
-Yet another Command Line Interface to interact with Elasticsearch (and another of my experiments in the journey to learn Rust language).
+The missing Command Line Interface to interact with Elasticsearch (or yet another one).
 Even if elasticsearch APIs are super easy to invoke and very well documented, I always forget the basic commands and methods to do indexing or searches, so I decided to write my own CLI.
 I hope you find it useful, it is a work in progress.